nesus261/quizzes/README.md

 #### **quizzes/static/quizzes/script1.js**

-> Client-side quiz creation.
-Responsible for managing questions in the quiz and sending a request to create a quiz to the server.
+> Creating and modifying a quiz on the client side.
+Responsible for managing the questions in the quiz and sending a request to create or modify the quiz to the server.

 #### **quizzes/static/quizzes/script2.js**

-> Responsible for opening quizzes when clicking on the container.
+> Responsible for opening quizzes after clicking on the container and handling joining a quiz from the website navigator.

 #### **quizzes/static/quizzes/script3.js**